varya/steroids/_posts/steroids-js/2013-10-24-using-preloaded-webviews.markdown

 });
 {% endhighlight %}

 The `preload()` function's success callback is fired when the new WebView has been initialized and its target HTML document starts loading.
+Note that the success callback doesn't ensure anything about the state of the target HTML document – if you need to know when the HTML document is actually fully loaded into the memory, using `window.postMessage` to broadcast a "This WebView is now ready" message is a good way to do it.

-The WebView completes loading in the background and remains active (executing JavaScript, loading content and so forth) until it is pushed into the layer stack with `steroids.layers.push(webView)`.
+The WebView completes loading in the background and remains active (executing JavaScript, loading content and so forth) – the state doesn't change when it is pushed into the layer stack with `steroids.layers.push(webView)`.

 Popping a preloaded WebView object doesn't remove it from memory, so if you push the same WebView object back into the layer stack, it will have continued to run outside the layer stack.